bigmah/local_mb64/docs/LEGAL.md

 This is a **source-available** project, published under the same well-established conventions as the SM64 decompilation, the SM64 PC port, and the *N64: Recompiled* family (Zelda64Recomp, drmario64_recomp).
-We publish **source you build yourself** — never game code, assets, ROMs, or prebuilt binaries.
+We publish **source you build yourself**, plus our own launcher and build tooling — never game code, assets, or ROMs.

 ## You supply your own ROM.
 We ship no Nintendo content.